-- turn the key to the start position without depressing the accelerator; - release the key as soon as the engine starts.
+- activate the starter without accelerating; - release the key as soon as the engine starts.

 Diesel injection indicator light

 Turn the ignition key to the "Ignition on" position and hold this position until the preheating indicator light goes out.

 Turn the key to the "Start" position without depressing the accelerator pedal.
 Release the key as soon as the engine starts.